The Word Problem for One-relation Monoids: A Survey: Preliminaries

 A rewriting system $T$ on $A$ is called \textit{terminating} (also sometimes called \textit{Noetherian}) if there exists no infinite chain $u_1 \xr{T} u_2 \xr{T} \cdots$.
 The system is called \textit{locally confluent} if for all $u, v, w \in A^\ast$, we have $u \xr{T} v$ and $u \xr{T} w$ together imply that there exists some $z \in A^\ast$ such that $v \xra{T} z$ and $w \xra{T} z$.
 The system is called \textit{confluent} if for all $u, v, w \in A^\ast$, we have $u \xra{T} v$ and $u \xra{T} w$ together imply that there exists some $z \in A^\ast$ such that $v \xra{T} z$ and $w \xra{T} z$.
 If a rewriting system $T$ is terminating and confluent, then we say that $T$ is \textit{complete} (also sometimes called \textit{convergent}).
-In a confluent rewriting system, any equivalence class containing a normal form contains a unique normal form.
-In a terminating rewriting system, every equivalence class contains a normal form.
+A word is $w \in A^\ast$ is \textit{irreducible} (modulo $T$) if it does not contain any subword that is a left-hand side of some rule of $T$.
+The set of irreducible elements of $T$ is denoted $\operatorname{Irr}(T)$.
+If $T$ is terminating, we can for every word $w \in A^\ast$ find an element $w' \in \operatorname{Irr}(T)$ such that $w \xra{T} w'$ by ``rewriting'' $w$, i.e. continuously removing any left-hand sides of rules we find as subwords of $w$ until this cannot be done any further.
+In a complete rewriting system, there exists a unique such $w'$.
 Hence any complete rewriting system has unique normal forms for all elements.
-The \textit{word problem} for a string rewriting system $T$ over $A$ is the (uniform) decision problem of, given any two words $u, v \in A^\ast$, deciding in finite time whether $u \lra{T} v$.
-Naturally, for a finite complete rewriting system, this problem is decidable in linear time.
+The \textit{word problem} for a rewriting system $T$ over $A$ is the decision problem of, given any two words $u, v \in A^\ast$, deciding in finite time whether $u \lra{T} v$.
+Naturally, for a finite complete rewriting system, this problem can be solved by computing the normal forms of the input words, followed by graphical comparison.\footnote{However, the time complexity of the word problem even for finite complete rewriting systems can be arbitrarily difficult, though decidable; i.e. for every Grzegorczyk complexity class $\mathscr{C}$ there is a finite complete rewriting system for which the word problem lies in $\mathscr{C}$, cf. \cite{Bauer1984}.}